-There are actually two opening days for trout fishing.
-The statewide opening is April 18th.
-The regional opening in 18 counties is on April 4th.
+Trout season typically opens in mid-April each year.
 To fish for trout, a person must be 16 years and older and obtain a trout/salmon permit in addition to a fishing license.
 The cost of a license depends on many factors including age and length of license needed.
 There are three year and five year licenses and also one, three or seven day licenses depending on what you need.
 Licenses can be purchased online, in person or by mail.
 When fishing, the license must be displayed on the outer garment of the angler.
 An alternate form of identification must also be present.

-When making your arrangements to come trout fishing in Pennsylvania, be sure to check out accommodations at the beautiful Settlers Inn.
-The Settlers Inn is in the lake region of the Pocono Mountains.
-This restored arts and crafts lodge offers 21 guestrooms and a farm to table restaurant on site.
-The Ledges Hotel is The Settlers Inn sister property just one mile down the road.
+When making arrangements to come trout fishing in Pennsylvania, check out The Settlers Inn in the lake region of the Pocono Mountains.
+Our restored arts and crafts lodge offers 23 guestrooms and a farm to table restaurant on site.
+Our sister property, Ledges Hotel, is just one mile down the road.
 After a long day of fishing, relax with a glass of wine on the multi-tiered decks overlooking the cascading waterfalls.
 There’s no better place to enjoy spring in the Pocono Mountains.
 We look forward to hosting you soon.

 Photo courtesy of KitAy